tbson/localca/README.md

 Generate certificate:

 ```
-./generate mydomain
+./generate mydomain.test
 ```

 Function above will generage certificate for `mydomain.test` and `www.mydomain.test` domain.

-It will create `mydomain` folder that contains the certificate.
+It will create `mydomain.test` folder that contains the certificate.